bookofproofs/bookofproofs.github.io/_sources/history/20th-century/calderon.md

 * It was never Calderón's intention to write a Ph.D. dissertation since he wanted to do research and not spend time putting together a thesis.
 * One day Marshall Stone, chair of the mathematics department at the University of Chicago, asked Calderón to come to his office bringing his published papers.
 * Stone picked up Calderón's three single author papers, stapled them together, and said "This is your thesis!"
 It was an outstanding thesis for which Calderón was awarded his Ph.D. in 1950.
-* Alberto and Mabel were married on 18 November 1950 in Manhattan, New York.
-* They had two children, María Josefina Calderón, who holds a doctorate in French literature from the University of Chicago, and Pablo Alberto Calderón, who studied mathematics in Buenos Aires and New York.
 * Pablo Calderón was awarded a Ph.D. from New York University in 1990 for his thesis On the macroscopic behaviour of a large stochastic system.
 * From 1950 to 1953 Alberto Calderón was an associate professor at Ohio State University, then he spent 1954-55 at the Institute for Advanced Study at Princeton.
-* His wife became ill and Calderón took early retirement from Chicago, returning to Buenos Aires.
 * Mabel Calderón died in Buenos Aires in August 1985.
 * In 1989 Calderón returned to the University of Chicago and worked there on a post-retirement appointment until 1992.
 * The year 1989 was significant for Calderón in another way.
-* The death of his wife Mabel in 1985 was, naturally, a terrible blow to Calderón who, as a consequence, struggled to concentrate on his work.
-* In 1985 her second marriage ended in divorce and in 1989 she married Calderón.
 * Calderón, then a professor at the Massachusetts Institute of Technology, "had a magnificently large office, in keeping with his mathematical stature.
 * There was a shortage of office space in the Mathematics Department and the Chairman asked Alberto if he would mind sharing his office with a visitor.
 * While Calderón was both architect and bricklayer, his lectures emphasised the bricks.